Efforts to avert strike by 10,000 health staff should continue, Donohoe says

 Minister for Finance Paschal Donohoe said anything agreed on Wednesday must recognise that there is an agreement in place.
 Photograph: Gareth Chaney Collins

-Minister for Finance Paschal Donohoe has said called for efforts to continue to deal withThursday’s planned strike by 10,000 health support staff.
+Minister for Finance Paschal Donohoe has said efforts should continue to deal withThursday’s planned strike by 10,000 health support staff.

 He told RTE’s Morning Ireland that the Labour Court and the Workplace Relations Commission are available for talks.